-The duration of incubation and timing of fry emergence in the Susitna River was not well defined by 1980s studies (Sundet and Wenger 1984), though other studies have observed a duration of approximately 140 days at 2.2° C; duration can vary with water temperature and other variables (Morrow 1980).
-Based on this basic incubation period and the timing of earliest age-0+ round whitefish capture in late May and June, incubation is estimated to occur from October through June and emergence likely occurs in May and June (Schmidt et al. 1983).
+The duration of incubation and timing of fry emergence in the Susitna River was not well defined by 1980s studies (Sundet and Wenger 1984), though studies from other river systems have observed a duration of approximately 140 days at 2.2° C; duration can vary with water temperature and other variables (Morrow 1980).
+Based on this basic incubation period and the timing of earliest age-0+ round whitefish capture in late May and June reported by Schmidt et al. (1983), incubation is estimated to occur from October through June and emergence likely occurs in May and June.
+Schmidt et al. (1983) reported the capture of round whitefish fry beginning in late June at Rabideux Creek and Slough and Slough 9.

-Juvenile round whitefish rear during summer months in clearwater tributaries, slough mouths, and the mainstem Susitna River upstream of the Chulitna confluence (ADF&G 1983).
-At the Rabideux Creek and Slough site and at Slough 9, young-of-the-year were first observed in late June.
-Downstream migrant trap catches of young-of-the-year in the mainstem Susitna peaked in early July (ADF&G 1983).
+Juvenile round whitefish rear during summer months in clearwater tributaries, slough mouths, and the mainstem Susitna River upstream of the Chulitna confluence (Schmidt et al. 1983).
+Downstream migrant trap catches of young-of-the-year in the mainstem Susitna peaked in early July (Schmidt et al. 1983).
 Juveniles were captured mainly in July and August; however, sampling efforts in their preferred habitat (turbid side sloughs and side channels) was minimal in June.
 Juvenile movement in the Middle River started earlier than in Lower River based on June downstream migrant trap catches (Sundet and Wenger 1984).
 During multiple years, juvenile catches at the Talkeetna Station (RM 103) outmigrant trap occurred throughout the trap operational period (late May through September), peaking in late June and July (Schmidt et al. 1983, Sundet and Wenger 1984).

-Round whitefish occur throughout the lower, middle and upper Susitna River drainage (Delaney et al. 1981a).
-Round whitefish may also spawn in tributaries, such as the Indian River and Portage Creek (Schmidt et al. 1984).
+Round whitefish occur throughout the lower, middle and upper Susitna River drainage (Delaney et al. 1981a, Delaney et al. 1981b).
+Round whitefish may also spawn in tributaries, such as the Indian River and Portage Creek (Sundet and Wenger 1984).
 Below Devils Canyon, round whitefish were documented in the mainstem between Anderson Creek (R.M.
 23.8) and Portage Creek (R.M.
-148.8) (ADF&G 1981aa, Sundet and Wenger 1984).
+148.8) (Delaney et al. 1981b, Sundet and Wenger 1984).
 Adults in the middle river were most abundant at a mainstem site between RM 147.0-RM 148.0.
 Other sites with captures greater than 100 adults were Slough 8A (RM 125.3), a mainstem site between RM 137.3-138.3, the Indian River (RM 138.6), Jack Long Creek (RM 144.5), and Portage Creek (RM 148.8) (Sundet and Wenger 1984).
-In the Upper Susitna River watershed, round whitefish were documented in the Oshetna River, and Jay, Kosina, Watana, and Tsusena creeks (ADF&G 1981bb).
+In the Upper Susitna River watershed, round whitefish were documented in the Oshetna River, and Jay, Kosina, Watana, and Tsusena creeks (Delaney et al. 1981b).